 If you were to increase the amount of debt in this same example, more credit card debt would accumulate each month because the minimum payment would not even cover the additional interest being added each month.
 You would be deeper in debt each month even though you’re paying the minimum.

 With most credit cards, every time you carry a balance from one billing cycle to the next you’ll be charged interest on the amount that wasn’t paid off yet.
-Even if you pay more than the minimum, as long as you’re paying less than the statement balance, this debt will multiply.

 Even though an APR appears to be an annual interest rate, credit card interest is compounded more frequently, not just at the end of the year.
 Depending on how your credit card calculates interest, you may owe more money every day you carry a balance, not just every billing cycle.
+Some credit cards compound interest daily, while others compound monthly.

 How are finance charges calculated?